Virginia Commonwealth University

 The fourth year, or chief resident, assumes total responsibility for the organization and operation of the service.
 In concert with the faculty surgeons, the chief resident makes decisions on patient care and takes charge of executing treatment plans.
 The fourth-year resident has a major role in the teaching of residents and students who rotate on the service.

 During the fourth year, the chief residents, along with the program director, are responsible for the day-to-day oversight of the resident staff and coordination of the academic program.
 In addition, they staff all major operating room cases and are the primary participants in cosmetic facial surgery and implant clinics.
-The chief residents are also encouraged and funded to attend at least two conferences per year, one of which is the AAOMS annual meeting.
+Chief residents have off-site rotations with affiliate faculty in the community as well as mission trips.

 M.D. option